-Whether an increased focus or recurring concern with body shape and weight is present, even after recovery
+An increased focus or recurring concern with body shape and weight

-In addition to the above risk factors, there is also evidence that relates to people suffering from anorexia nervosa.
+In addition to the above risk factors, there is also evidence that relates to people experiencing anorexia nervosa.
 The following risk factors have been associated with relapse for a person with anorexia nervosa:

 Lower per cent body-fat in recently weight-restored women

-If you have relapsed, these tips may help you:
+If you have experienced a lapse or relapse, these tips may help you:

-Remind yourself that relapse is a normal part of recovery
+Remind yourself that a lapse or relapse are a normal part of recovery

-Employ the coping skills and techniques you have learned throughout the recovery process
+Use the helpful coping skills and strategies you have developed

-Boost your self-esteem by spending time with your support network and/or engaging in activities that you enjoy
+Spend time with your support network and keep engaging in activities that bring you joy